-As a responsible investor and market leader in Bahrain’s financial sector, SICO constantly works to align its strategy with Environmental, Social and Governance (ESG) factors.
+As a responsible investor and market leader in Bahrain’s financial sector, SICO constantly works to align its strategy with environmental, social and governance (ESG) factors.
 As the momentum towards sustainable investments builds worldwide, we are committed to becoming a more sustainable organization in every sense of the word.
 Accordingly, we work every day to incorporate sound sustainable practices into our day-to-day operations.
-We are and have always been an equal opportunity employer with a diverse workforce and a culture that promotes the empowerment of women, and we are increasingly considering the ESG credentials of our investments and business decisions.
+We are and have always been an equal opportunity employer with a diverse workforce and a culture that promotes the empowerment of women, and increasingly account for ESG considerations across our investments and business decisions.

-SICO takes pride in being an ethical organization that believes “How profits are made” is just as important as “How much profits are made.”
-We seek to ensure that we are creating value not just for our shareholders, but for all of our stakeholders, which includes our clients, partners, employees, and the community at large.
+SICO takes pride in being an ethical organization that believes “how profits are made” is just as important as “How much profits are made”.
+We seek to ensure that we are creating value not just for our shareholders, but for all of our stakeholders, including our clients, partners, employees, and the community at large.